National Statistic: Yes

-The sample represents the whole retail sector and includes all large retailers and a representative sample of smaller businesses; the known retail industry population is approximately 200,000 businesses and while the sample represents 2.5% of this population, in terms of the number of businesses the sample covers approximately 93% of all known turnover in the retail industry.
+The sample represents the whole retail sector and includes all large retailers and a representative sample of smaller businesses; the known retail industry population is approximately 200,000 businesses and while the sample represents 2.5% of this population, in terms of the number of businesses the sample represents approximately 93% of all known turnover in the retail industry.

 The non-food sector is broken down further to provide statistics on:

-Non-specialised stores or department stores
+- non-specialised stores or department stores

-Textiles, clothing and footwear
+- textiles, clothing and footwear

-Household goods stores
+- household goods stores

-Other specialised stores
+- other specialised stores

-At this level statistics on volume and value of retail sales, seasonally adjusted, are published.
+At this level, statistics on volume and value of retail sales, seasonally adjusted, are published.

 The main output measures include value and volume estimates, in both seasonally adjusted and non-seasonally adjusted forms.
 The value estimates reflect the total turnover that businesses have collected over a standard period, while the volume estimates are calculated by taking the value estimates and adjusting to remove the impact of price changes.Back to table of contents